 China is pushing hard for swappable batteries for electric cars (EVs) as a supplement to conventional vehicle charging, with the government backing multiple companies working on the technology.

 Rather than putting the car into a charging station, battery switching allows drivers to easily exchange depleted packs with fully charged ones.
-Swapping batteries could help reduce the load on power networks as millions of vehicles charge up, but experts warn that it will only take off if batteries become industry-wide standardised.
+Swapping batteries could help reduce the load on power networks as millions of vehicles charge up, but experts warn that it will only take off if batteries become industry-wide standardized.

 BYD, a Chinese electric vehicle (EV) manufacturer, has inked a strategic collaboration deal with Shell, under which the two companies would collaborate on projects in both China and Europe.